-BAR HARBOR, ME – Recent research by Sandra Rieger, Ph.D., of the MDI Biological Laboratory identifying the underlying mechanisms of peripheral neuropathy, or nerve damage, has raised the prospect that drug therapies can be developed for new neuropathy treatments.
+BAR HARBOR, ME – Recent research by Sandra Rieger, Ph.D., of the MDI Biological Laboratory identifying the underlying mechanisms of peripheral neuropathy, or nerve damage, has raised the prospect that drug therapies can be developed for the treatment of this condition, which causes pain, numbness and/or tingling in the hands and feet.

 The research was published March 28 in the Proceedings of the National Academy of Sciences.
 Neuropathy is a common condition affecting over 20 million people in the United States, but until now a lack of understanding of the underlying mechanisms has held back the development of treatments.
 Drugs exist for the treatment of symptoms – pain relievers, for instance – but not for the condition itself, which can be caused by chemotherapy, diabetes, traumatic injury, heredity and other conditions.